Bercow accused of bullying private secretary

 This is not conventional for people retiring from the House.

-The role of Speaker's secretary is wide-ranging: in addition to running the Speaker's office, the secretary also has a role in the House of Commons chamber, assisting the Speaker in his duties.
+The role of Speaker's secretary is wide-ranging: in addition to running the Speaker's office, the secretary also assists the Speaker in his duties in the House of Commons chamber,

 Others involved in the process have confirmed to Newsnight that the intention of the non-disclosure agreement was to prevent the issue of bullying being raised.